-Massachusetts’ Open Burning Season begins on Tuesday, January 15th and runs through May 1st.
+Massachusetts’ 2020 Open Burning Season is now open and will run through May 1st.

-- Due to state air pollution regulations, we cannot issue permits on some otherwise safe days for burning if atmospheric conditions make smoke likely to hang low and not rise.
+Due to state air pollution regulations, we may not be able to issue permits on some otherwise safe days for burning if the state determines that atmospheric conditions make smoke likely to hang low and not rise.